The original do-it-yourself travel guide to Europe SM

 After leaving the check-in counter you proceed to your gate and encounter the security check point on the way.
 The usual practice at security check is to place all of your carry-on items in plastic bins on a belt which runs everything through an x-ray machine.
 The drill is:

---> On signal from the guard walk through the metal detector and/or body scanner.
-Follow orders because the TSA people can do just about whatever they like.
-The United States Constitution seems to be invalid at airport security.
+5. On signal from the guard walk through the metal detector and/or body scanner.
+Follow orders because the TSA people can do whatever they like with you and your stuff.
+The United States Constitution and Bill of Rights seem to be invalid at airport security.

 Experts look at everything on their screen.
 If there is something they don't recognize you are then requested to open your bags for a hand search.
 There will be a small poster there advising you what cannot be brought on board the plane, either in your carry-on luggage or in your pockets.
 In my chapter 6, Your Packing List for Europe, is a complete run down on carry-on baggage and the carry-on rules.